cis3296f22/vote-on-projects-template/README.md

 - Click on the **Issues** tab (beside the **Code** tab) in this repo
 - Use the button **New Issue** to create a new issue.
 - Enter the name of your project.
 Copy you individual project in the body of the issue.
 Styling with Markdown is supported.
 Attach files by dragging & dropping or pasting them.
+- Add a link to your proof of concept.
 - Look at Labels, add the relevant ones to your project if appropriate.